rust-lang/rfcs/text/0000-nested-publish.md

 The following changes must be made across Cargo and `crates.io`:

 * **Manifest schema**
-    * The Cargo manifest now allows `"nested"` as a value for the `package.publish` key.
+    * The `package.publish` key allows `"nested"` as a value, in addition to existing `false` and `true`.
+    * The `dependencies.*.publish` key may be specified with a value of `"nested"`.
+No other valid values are currently defined.
+(If desired, `publish = false` could be used to explicitly document an intent not to nest.)
+        * If `dependencies.foo.publish = "nested"`, but in `foo`'s manifest `package.publish` is not `"nested"`, then that is an error.
+    * We might want to explicitly prohibit nested packages from specifying a `package.version`, to avoid giving the misleading impression that it means anything.
+(Versions are already optional as of Cargo 1.75, but this is merely equivalent to `version = "0.0.0"`.)
 * **`cargo package` &amp; `cargo publish`**
     * Should refuse to publish a package if that package (not its sub-packages) has `publish = "nested"`.
-    * Exclude/include rules should, upon finding a sub-package, check if it is `publish = "nested"` and not automatically exclude it.
-Instead, they should treat it like any other subdirectory; in particular, it should be affected by explicitly specified exclude/include rules.
+    * The `include`/`exclude` rules should, upon finding a sub-package, instead of excluding it automatically, check if it is declared as a nested dependency by the parent package or any other nested package.
+If it is, it should follow the *other* include/exclude rules normally.
-    * Nested `Cargo.toml`s should be normalized in the same way the root `Cargo.toml` is, if they declare `publish = "nested"`, and not if they do not.
+    * Nested packages' `Cargo.toml`s should be normalized in the same way the root `Cargo.toml` is.
+Sub-packages explicitly `include`d but which are not declared as nested should not be.
         * This avoids modifying the publication behavior for existing packages, even if they contain project templates or invoke `cargo` to compile sub-packages to probe the behavior of the compiler.
-        * If the nested `Cargo.toml` has a syntax error such that its `package.publish` value cannot be determined, then if it is depended upon, emit an error; if it is not, emit a warning and do not normalize it.
 * **`crates.io`**
-    * Should allow `path` dependencies that were previously prohibited, at least provided that the named package in fact exists in the `.crate` archive file.
+    *   Should allow `path` dependencies that were previously prohibited, provided that

+        * the named package in fact exists in the `.crate` archive file and has a valid `Cargo.toml`, and
+        * the named package declares `package.publish = "nested"`.

         The path must not contain any upward traversal (`../`) or other hazardous or non-portable components.
+    *   No changes are needed to the `crates.io` index, because nested packages are an implementation detail of their parent package.
 * **Build process**
     * Probably some messages will need to be adjusted; currently, `path` dependencies' full paths are always printed in progress messages, but they would be long noise here (`/home/alice/.cargo/registry/src/index.crates.io-6f17d22bba15001f/...`).
 Perhaps progress for sub-packages could look something like “`Compiling foo/macros v0.1.0`”.

 The presence or absence of a `[workspace]` has no effect on the new behavior, just as it has no effect on existing package publication.
+Nested packages may use workspace inheritance.

 # Drawbacks
 [drawbacks]: #drawbacks

 * This increases the number of differences between “Cargo package (on disk)” from “Cargo package (that may be published in a registry, or downloaded as a unit)” in a way which may be confusing; it would be good if we have different words for these two entities, but we don't.
-* If Cargo were to add support for multiple libraries per package, that would be largely redundant with this feature.
+* If Cargo were to add support for multiple library targets per package, that would be largely redundant with this feature.
-* It is not possible to publish a bug fix to a sub-package without republishing the entire parent package.
+* It is not possible to publish a bug fix to a nested package without republishing the entire parent package; this is the cost we pay for the benefit of not needing to take care with versioning for nested packages.
-* Suppose `foo` has a sub-package `foo-core`.
+* Suppose `foo` has a nested package `foo-core`.
 Multiple major versions of `foo` cannot share the same instance of `foo-core` as they could if `foo-core` were separately published and the `foo`s depended on the same version of `foo-core`.
 Thus, choosing nested publication may lead to type incompatibilities (and greater compile times) that would not occur if the same libraries had been separately published.
      * If this situation comes up, it can be recovered from by newly publishing `foo-core` separately (as would have been done if nested publishing were not used) and using the [semver trick](https://github.com/dtolnay/semver-trick) to maintain compatibility.

 # Rationale and alternatives